-Established in 2003, UTS ePRESS has published over 20 peer reviewed journals with over a million article downloads per year, over 35 books, and various conference proceedings and student journals.
+Established in 2004, UTS ePRESS has published over 20 peer-reviewed journals, over 35 books, and various conference proceedings and student journals.

 Fully Open Access, the Press has the University’s mission at its heart – to combine research excellence and positive societal impact for the communities in which it is embedded – local, national, and international.
 Of great importance to UTS ePRESS is the publication of Indigenous authors and their supporters and other works of social conscience and research excellence.
-Often giving a voice to the disenfranchised, UTS ePRESS serves the UTS mission to be a world leading public university of technology for the benefit of all.
-The Press is managed by the Library’s Office of Scholarly Communication.
+Often giving a voice to the disenfranchised, UTS ePRESS serves the UTS mission to be a world-leading public university of technology for the benefit of all.
+The Press is managed by the Library’s Open Scholarship and Copyright department.

 For more information visit the UTS ePRESS website.

 Some publishers will require researchers to hand over ownership of their work in return for publication.
 To retain copyright in your own work and the rights to share it, we strongly encourage you to read and fill out the SPARC Author Addendum.

 For more information see Consider Rights Management and Publishing Considerations in the Copyright Toolbox.

 In 2024, UTS Library is continuing support for Read & Publish agreements (also known as Transformative Agreements).
 These agreements allow UTS staff and higher degree research students to publish Open Access in select journals without paying article processing charges (APCs), subject to meeting all requirements.
 There may still be other charges incurred such as page costs and colour charges which the agreement does not cover.
 Find out more about the agreements by viewing Open Access Publishing.